storybookjs/eslint-plugin-storybook/README.md

 }
 ```

 Then, define which rule configurations to extend in your eslint file.
-Before that, it's important to understand that Storybook linting rules should only be applied in your stories files.
-You don't want rules to affect your other files such as production or test code as the rules might clash with rules from other ESLint plugins.
+Before that, it's important to understand that **Storybook linting rules should only be applied in your stories files**.
+You don't want rules to affect your other files such as production or test code as the rules might conflict with rules from other ESLint plugins.

 ### Run the plugin only against story files